 Using the June 30th FC1-A financial report calculate the total reimbursable costs for the year.
 The reimbursable cost is the sum of all expenses that the School Nutrition program incurred.
-(This includes the expenses listed on FC1-A lines number 76-98 and 100 through 144.)

 Using the same FC1-A report, calculate the additional revenue received by the School Nutrition program.
 The revenue is the sum of the following revenue accounts: